Does this test have other names?

 What do my test results mean?

-of anemia, EPO levels in the blood may be a thousand times higher than normal.
+EPO levels in the blood may be a thousand times higher than normal.

 Unusually low levels may be because of polycythemia vera.
 This is a bone marrow disorder